 Speedy Cerviche, Guido Anchovy and Polly Esther are the Samurai Pizza Cats.
 These anthropomorphic animals have a day job as waiters and delivery cats at their pizza emporium, but they are also the town’s resident samurai superheroes.
 They tend to end up getting into trouble when they are trying to save the day, so they almost always have to call for assistance.
 Their enemy is the Big Cheese, who generally explodes after one of his plans fails.

-A common feature of scripts for this kind of anime adaptation is alliteration and rhyme.
+Two common features of scripts for this kind of anime adaptation are alliteration and rhyme.
 Those techniques are rarely funny in these adaptations, but it does at least show that the scriptwriters have at least put some thought into the scripts.
 Unfortunately, they try their best to ruin the scripts by filling them with contemporary pop culture references and incessant self-referential comments.
-Breaking the fourth wall doesn’t just happen once an episode, it happens multiple times an episode.
+Breaking the fourth wall does not just happen once an episode, it happens multiple times in each episode.
 It wasn’t funny the first time, and it wasn’t funny the 40th time.
 Some jokes are also offensive by today’s standards.
 Although there aren’t as many positive elements of the script, the writers do effectively insert a surprising amount of political, moral and ethical points.
 Some of it is still relevant, as opposed to the pop culture references, which will likely be obscure to anyone who did not grow up in the 1980s.
 The references are specific to contemporary North America as well, making understanding them even harder for other audiences.

 Each episode follow the same pattern.
 The Big Cheese and Jerry Atric work on a dastardly plan, a giant robot shows up along with Bad Bird and the ninja crows, the Pizza Cats are deployed, they run into trouble, get saved, finish their mission and then go home and ignore the real world implications of the massive destruction that has been caused either by them and/or the Big Cheese.
 Speedy and Guido are constantly fighting over their friend Lucille and often fail to complete their deliveries as a result of their attraction to her.
 They ignore their colleague Polly, who is nearly always in a state of anger, and exhibits characteristics reminiscent of the tsundere archetype.
 She’s violent on the outside, but does care about love on the inside.
 They also don’t appear to care much about Francine, the cat in charge of Pizza Cat dispatch.
 She has almost no character outside of her love of rhyme, and is only rarely the focus of a scene or episode.
 The Big Cheese likes making money and trying to defeat the pizza cats, but he also frequently engages in cross-dressing.
 All of the characters have just one character trait, maybe two on a good day.
 This two-dimensional nature makes it hard to identify with the characters and also makes it hard to like certain characters, such as Princess Violet.
 It does at least mean that you can watch just about any episode and know exactly what you are getting into.
 Samurai Pizza Cats is a one-trick pony that, if nothing else, is consistent.
 For that, it does make for decent afternoon entertainment.
 If you get through enough episodes, you may even come across one that presents a well-written plot and evokes real emotions.